j4mie/paris/docs/associations.rst

 ``user_id``.
 To override this behaviour, pass a second argument to the ``belongs_to`` method, specifying the name of the column on the current (base) table to use.

+Paris also makes an assumption that the foreign key in the associated (related) table is the primary key column of the related table.
+In the example above, Paris will look for a column named ``user_id`` in the user table (the related table in this example).
+To override this behaviour, pass a third argument to the belongs_to method, specifying the name of the column in the related table to use as the foreign key column in the related table.

 Has many through
 ^^^^^^^^^^^^^^^^